zertap/Mod-Organizer-Category-Fixer/README.md

 2. Run fix_categories.py

 =========================
-*Mod Organizer is a tool to manage Skyrim mods, but if you are looking at this, you already should know that.
+*Mod Organizer is a tool to manage mods for various games (Skyrim for example), but if you are looking at this, you already should know that.
 Or maybe you are lost.*